rigoudyg/climaf/doc/scripts/plot.rst

     format, if you want to trim white extra space, use 'cpdfcrop' operator which is 'pdfcrop' tool and which preserves in more metadata.
-  - ``resolution`` : string for image resolution, containing width and height of resultant image or paper separated by character 'x', as e.g. : "900x900" (in pixels for PNG output), "8.5x14" (in inches for PDF output)
+  - ``resolution`` : string for image resolution, either containing width and height of resultant image or paper separated by character 'x' or '*', or containing a standard paper size by name only for PDF output, as e.g. : "900x900" (in pixels for PNG output), "8.5*14" (in inches for PDF output), "A4" for PDF output

     - if format is "png", resolution specifies the width and height of resultant image in pixels; default (ncl): 1024x1024
-    - if format is "pdf", resolution specifies the width and height of the paper, in inches; default (ncl): 8.5x11 (<=> 612x792 in pixels)
+    - if format is "pdf", resolution specifies either the width and height of the paper, in inches, or a standard paper size by name; default (ncl): 8.5x11 or "letter" (<=> 612x792 in pixels)
   - ``linp`` :

     - 1 for getting a vertical axis with index-linear spacing, or